-- In Fall 2017, Carthage welcomed its most racially diverse class ever; 28% of incoming students came from historically underrepresented minorities .
+- In Fall 2020, Carthage welcomed its most racially diverse class ever; 27% of incoming students came from historically underrepresented minorities.

-- Approximately 23% of Carthage’s student body self-identified as American Indian, Asian, black, Hispanic, Pacific Islander, or multiracial in 2017.
+- Approximately 27% of Carthage’s student body self-identified as American Indian, Asian, Black, Hispanic, Pacific Islander, or multiracial in 2020.

-- Competitive scholarships in modern languages, business, fine arts, and math and science.
+- Competitive scholarships open to all majors, as well as for specific programs such as language, business, fine arts, math, and science.
 (See a full list of scholarships)

 - Request information

 - Apply online

 - Visit the Admissions website

 - 28 varsity sports, 27 of which are NCAA Division III sports (Visit the Athletics website)